Green-Software-Foundation/if/src/if-run/builtins/sci-embodied/README.md

 Read more on [embodied carbon](https://github.com/Green-Software-Foundation/sci/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md#embodied-emissions).

-Our plugin follows the Cloud Carbon Footprint methodology for calculating embodied carbon and extends it to scale down the total embodied carbon for a poiece of hardware by the portion of it that should be allocated to a particular application, using a `usage-ratio` and `time`.
-The `usage-ratio` is a term that can be used to scale by, for example, the storage you actually use on a shared server, rather than the total storage available fir that hardware, or the time you are active compared to the hardware lifespan.
+Our plugin follows the Cloud Carbon Footprint methodology for calculating embodied carbon and extends it to scale down the total embodied carbon for a piece of hardware by the portion of it that should be allocated to a particular application, using a `usage-ratio` and `time`.
+The `usage-ratio` is a term that can be used to scale by, for example, the storage you actually use on a shared server, rather than the total storage available for that hardware, or the time you are active compared to the hardware lifespan.

 ## Parameters